aLpSabre/Frontend-Mentor-Projects/chat-app-css-illustration-master/README.md

 @import "./components/body","./components/container","./components/info","./components/phone";
 @import "./base/reset";
 ```
-I also learned to use border radius in another way.You can see the code below.
+I also learned how to use border radius property in another way.You can see the code below.

 #
 ```css